-The site is well served by Pine Valley Drive and Major Mackenzie Drive.
-The development is within a short commute to a range of transportation choices, including regional higher-order transit along Mackenzie Drive and the Maple GO Train station 10 km to the east of Keele Street.
+The site is well served by existing transportation and transit system via Pine Valley Drive, Major Mackenzie Drive and Teston Road.
+The development is within a short commute to a range of transportation choices, including regional higher-order transit along Major Mackenzie Drive and the Maple GO Train station at Keele Street and Major Mackenzie Drive.
 The continuation of a trail system along natural heritage lands will achieve active transportation connections to the existing community and nearby public service facilities.